quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 Our Icon use will come from that of the Google Fonts library, which has many simple to use/implement icons available.
 These icons are already widely used and will allow for ease of comprehension for the user as to what their purpose is.

 #### Responsive design:
-The app will primary be designed for portrait orientation for mobile devices.
+The app will primarily be designed for portrait orientation for mobile devices.
+Capabilities will also be adapted for desktop usage.
 This is because the use-case for this app will be primary for messaging our AI-bot or seeking local gigs.
 In either of these situation, providing a landscape function would not create any ease to the user, but rather would inhibit them from seeing important details on their screen because of their keyboard pop-up.
 Border and other styling designs will respond with each screen size it is displayed on.

 #### Making accounts and logging in